Trump Voters and Economic Grievances (It’s the Media, Stupid)

 The Logic of Media-Driven Polarization

-Given the conservatism of Trump voters and their age—Fox News viewers skew older—the Martin and Yurukoglu study suggests that exposure to Fox News Channel may be a crucial reason for Trump’s victory.
+Given the conservatism of Trump voters and their age—Fox News Channel viewers skew older—the Martin and Yurukoglu study suggests that exposure to FNC may be a crucial reason for Trump’s victory.
 The same reasoning would also apply to consumers of other conservative media, such as talk radio.
 The talk-radio effect (assuming there is one) might also explain the rurality of so many Trump voters.
 People in low-density areas tend to spend lots of time driving over long distances just to do their daily rounds.
 As a former resident of south-central Texas, I can testify that talk radio is often the only thing to listen to in the wilds of ruritania.

 To spell out how sociotropic voters’ reliance on the media can lead to political polarization, let’s return to the theory that Trump voters were particularly pessimistic about the trajectory of the economy.
 This has often been taken to show that they are irrational, inasmuch as the economy was performing well by the time the presidential campaign was underway; unemployment declined to 4.9 percent in 2016.
 However, while some media outlets might have emphasized this optimistic fact, others may have pointed out, more pessimistically, that the so-called real unemployment rate—the rate that includes those who have stopped looking for work—remained high.
-If MSNBC, CNN, and the non-cable mainstream media emphasized the positive aspect of the unemployment picture, while Fox emphasized the negative aspect, we would expect the polarized coverage to drive polarized economic perceptions in their respective audiences.
+If MSNBC, CNN, and the non-cable mainstream media emphasized the positive aspect of the unemployment picture, while Fox and conservative talk radio emphasized the negative aspect, we would expect the polarized coverage to drive polarized economic perceptions in their respective audiences.
 Likewise with foreign trade.
 According to the exit poll, 65 percent of Trump voters agreed that “trade with other countries” “takes away jobs,” while 59 percent of Clinton voters thought that trade “creates more jobs.”
 Could this clash of perceptions, too, be a product of media polarization?

 Turning to the interwoven issues of immigration and terrorism, a recent literature review concludes that Americans’ “immigration attitudes show little evidence of being strongly correlated with personal economic circumstances.”
 Instead, attitudes toward immigration “are shaped by sociotropic concerns about national-level impacts, whether those impacts are cultural or economic” (p.
 1).
 Being concerned with “the nation as a whole” (p.
 3), voters tend to favor the immigration of well-educated skilled workers or professionals who speak English; they oppose immigrants who lack these traits.
 They also oppose immigrants from terrorist-plagued countries such as Iraq (and presumably, now, Syria).
 Thus, they seem to want immigrants who will help the American economy rather than bringing down wages; immigrants who won’t be isolated from American society by a language barrier; and immigrants who don’t harbor violent designs on Americans.
 These preferences bear out the view that the opponents of immigration tend to be sociotropic nationalists.